Sukhdev Rajbhar

-Sukhdev Rajbhar (5 September 1951 – 18 October 2021) was an Indian politician and a member of 11th, 12th, 14th, 15th, and 17th Legislative Assembly, Uttar Pradesh of India.
+Sukhdev Rajbhar (5 September 1951 – 18 October 2021) was an Indian politician and a senior member of 11th, 12th, 14th, 15th, and 17th Legislative Assembly (For five terms as a senior member), Uttar Pradesh of India.
+He also served as the Speaker of the 15th Uttar Pradesh State Legislative Assembly from 2007-2012 in the Bahujan Samaj Party’s Mayawati Government as well as a Cabinet Minister, Minister Of State (Independent Charge), Minister Of State at various occasions in the cabinet of several chief ministers in the government of Uttar Pradesh, he also served as a member of the Uttar Pradesh State Legislative Council (M.L.C) for 1 term for 6 years from B.S.P.
 He represented the Didarganj constituency in Azamgarh district of Uttar Pradesh.
 He was a Speaker of the Legislative Assembly of Uttar Pradesh and a Minister in the Mayawati, Kalyan Singh and Mulayam Singh Yadav cabinets.

 Political career

 Sukhdev Rajbhar contested Uttar Pradesh Assembly election as Bahujan Samaj Party candidate and defeated his close contestant Adil Sheikh from Samajwadi Party with a margin of 3,645 votes.